alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/11_citation_and_provenance.md

 # 11 — Citation and Provenance

+Citation is for referencing material when doing research, scholarship, commentary, documentation, criticism, indexing, discussion, or public attribution.

+Citation identifies where the material came from.

+Citation allows the material to be discussed without erasing the source-line.

+Citation is not Anchor Confirmation.

+Citation is not permission to make derivatives.

+Citation is not permission to claim anchoring.

 AI Foundations / Origin | Continuum Source-Line Anchor Recognition requires citation and provenance clarity.

 Citation preserves the source-line.